dashingsoft/pyarmor/docs/project.rst

     Available values: 0, 1, None

-    When it's set to 1, the basename of `src` will be appended to `output` as the final path to save obfuscated scripts, and runtime files are still in the path `output`
+    When it's set to 1, the basename of `src` will be appended to `output` as the final path to save obfuscated scripts, but runtime files are still in the path `output`

     When init a project and no `--type` specified, it will be set to 1 if there is `__init__.py` in the path `src`, otherwise it's None.

 * disable_restrict_mode [DEPRECRATED]

     Available values: 0, 1, None

     When it's None or 0, obfuscated scripts can not be imported from outer scripts.

     When it's set to 1, it the obfuscated scripts are allowed to be imported by outer scripts.

     By default it's set to 0.

-    Refer to :ref:`Restrict Mode`
+    This attribute has been deprecrated, use `restrict_mode` instead.

 * restrict_mode